How to control table data

 It is then enough to make a control of value:

-We can add several comments to this trick:
+Several comments to this trick:

 First, you have to master the data of your tests, so it can be dangerous to use this technique when you don't know where is the Chromium line in the table.
 You can end up with a slightly lax test that does not really know where the data is.